pivotal/docs-tap/namespace-provisioner/customize-installation.md

   **<a id ='git-import'></a>Import Overlay secrets**

-  overlay_secrets is a list of secrets which contains carvel ytt overlay definitions that are applied to the resources created by the Namespace Provisioner.
-The secrets are imported to namespace-provisioner namespace if it is in another namespace.
+  `overlay_secrets` is a list of secrets which contains Carvel ytt overlay definitions that are applied to the resources created by the Namespace Provisioner.
+The secrets are imported to the `namespace-provisioner` namespace if it is in another namespace.

   > **Note** stringData key of the secret must have .yaml or .yml suffix.